Do lifestyle choices impact our carbon footprint? Here is the answer

 The best way to reduce carbon in the atmosphere is by not emitting it in the first place (Gabriela Herculano)

-For those interested in some in-depth research on how lifestyle choices impact your carbon footprint:
+If you’re interested in some in-depth research on how lifestyle choices impact your carbon footprint, here is further reading material:

 All you need is less